arkanelinux/docs.arkanelinux.org/docs/quickstart/index.md

 When intend on making many changes it is best to [build your own images](/arkdep/arkdep-build-usage/) instead.

-### Layinging software
+### Layering software

-Arkdep can layer packages, it will keep track of a list of packages you wish to layer,and install these packages to your current deployment and any future deployments.
+Arkdep can layer packages, it will keep track of a list of packages you wish to layer, and install these packages to your current deployment and any future deployments.

 ```shell
 sudo arkdep layer firefox